 - Keep it cool.
 Though polycarbonate plastic is strong and long-lasting, it can break down over time from high temperatures and overuse.
 Never microwave foods in plastic food containers, including margarine tubs and restaurant carryout containers.
 Plastic containers from packaged microwavable meals shouldn't be reused after their initial use; they're safely designed for one-time-use only.
 Putting plastic containers in the dishwasher should also be avoided.

 - Recycle as appropriate.
-According to the Environmental Protection Agency (EPA), the U.S. recycled just over 8 percent of plastic containers and packaging in 2017.
+According to the Environmental Protection Agency (EPA), the U.S. recycled just over 8% of plastic containers and packaging in 2017.
 This can contribute to greenhouse gas (GHG) emissions, impacting the health of the environment.

 The Bottom Line

 Pick plastic food containers wisely and limit their use to cold food storage.
 They can also be ideal for transporting food.
 Consider glass or stainless steel containers for cold or hot foods, instead.
 Since both can be cleaned and reused, they're ideal for home food storage, too.